Graduate & Professional Engineering Programs

 Why choose Engineering graduate programs at Detroit Mercy?

-• The engineering program offers the third oldest cooperative education program in the country.
+• Detroit Mercy is home to the third oldest cooperative education program in the country.
+Our co-op placements give students valuable career experience before graduation.